 The University Archives has records dating from 1971 to the present.
 In addition to official FIU records, the University Archives preserves historical documents, publications, photographs and audiovisual materials.

-We are committed to increasing access to our collections through digitization.
-Please visit the UA Digital Collections to view the ever expanding online collection of University Archives.
-Collections include:
+Researchers may also search the FIU Library catalog for books and serials housed in University Archives.
+In addition, we are committed to increasing access to our collections through digitization.
+Please visit UA Digital Collections to view the ever expanding online collection.